 The happier your customers are, the more likely they are to continue using your product and leave you great reviews.
 Then you can use those reviews and success stories as social proof for future marketing efforts!

-We hope the 21 strategies above have helped you know how to market your SaaS product more effectively.
-If you’re looking for a partner to help you grow your business, why not try one of the best SaaS content marketing agencies?
+These 20 strategies are fundamental to marketing your SaaS product more effectively.
+If you’re looking for a partner to help you grow your business, try one of the best SaaS content marketing agencies around.

 See how Siege as a Service can help take your business to the next level.